The probability density function tail of the Kardar-Parisi-Zhang equation in the strongly non-linear regime: Introduction

+Regarding the Burgers equation and the KPZ equations, the PDF has been computed in a similar manner previously in Refs.~\cite{a138, a139, a1391, a1392, a15, a14, fogedby1998, fogedby2003, fogedby2009}, however all these results relies on the assumption of a weakly non-linear system.
+In the present setting we focus on the effects in the intermittent or strongly non-linear regime where the extremal solution dominates the behavior and scaling of the system in the long time limit.
 We find that the PDF exhibit heavier tails than a Gaussian distribution whereas the tails are subdominant to the exponential distribution.
 Under the assumption of isotropic growth in d-dimensions we find a smooth variation as the dimensionality $d$ is increased.
 This suggests that there exists no upper critical dimension and this is in accordance with the numerical work in Ref.~\cite{a13}.
+Furthermore it should be noted that this scaling of the PDF tail coincides with a Tracy-Widom distribution \cite{TW1, TW2}.

-The letter is organized as follows.
+The paper is organized as follows.
 First, the Kardar-Parisi-Zhang model is introduced and the PDF tail is computed using the instanton method.
 Then the result of the instanton PDF tails are corroborated in the one dimensional case through a derivation using the Fokker-Planck method.
-Finally the generalization to higher spatial dimensions are introduced and the letter is concluded by results and discussion.
+Finally the generalization to higher spatial dimensions are introduced and the paper is concluded by results and discussion.